strawpay/ansijet/README.md

   /** Path to folder containg Ansible playbooks */ config.playbooks = '/playbooks'

+  /** If using the ansible vault, set the path to the vault password file */ config.vaultPasswordFile = 'vault-password';

   /** Max no. of jobs to execute in parallel.
 Should match no. of CPU cores. */ config.jobsInParallel = 1;
 };